chinamike65/hugo-tuolesi/content/book3/book3en.md

 It is also more conducive to cutting off bad karma, eliminating karmic obstacles, and accumulating merit.

-The ten good deeds are:
+The ten virtuous deeds are:

-no killing, no stealing, no sexual misconduct, no lying, no double tongue, no evil speech, no flattery, no greed, no hatred, and no wrong views.
+no killing,

+no stealing,

+no sexual misconduct,

+no lying,

+no double tongue,

+no evil speech,

+no flattery,

+no greed,

+no hatred,

+and no wrong views.

-The opposite of the ten good karma is the ten evil karma, which are: killing, stealing, sexual misconduct, lying, gossip, bad speech, flattery, greed, hatred, and wrong views.
+The opposite of the ten virtuous deeds karma are the ten non-virtuous deeds, which are: killing, stealing, sexual misconduct, lying, gossip, bad speech, flattery, greed, hatred, and wrong views.

-(1) The results of the ten evil karma
+(1) The results of the ten non-virtuous deeds

-Severe killing means killing arahants, fathers and mothers, and killing;
+Severe killing means killing arhats, fathers and mothers, and killing;

 moderate killings means killing large animals;